kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 >
 > It is not easy to indicate the emoluments for women, in view of the pioneer stage of the profession, as far as they are concerned.

-Interestingly, in Australia in 2016, [80% of veterinary science graduates and 60% of practitioners were female.][14]
+We turned this one around!
+Interestingly, in Australia in 2016, [80% of veterinary science graduates and 60% of practitioners in Australia were female.][14]

 Moving out of the life sciences, we also see some other STEM careers highlighted for women - namely:

 * Chemistry,
 * Engineering,
-* Code compiler.
+* Code compiler?!

 Zooming into these professions...

-** Opportunities for Women - Chemistry**
+**Opportunities for Women - Chemistry**
-> Women are admitted on an equality with men to the professional courses of training, but openings for women in this field are usually restricted to laboratory work, for which they are particularly fitted."
+> Women are admitted on an equality with men to the professional courses of training, but openings for women in this field are usually restricted to laboratory work, for which they are particularly fitted.

+...what is that supposed to mean???

 **Engineering**

 Make no mistake - engineering was for men.
 The text always refers to the young engineer with male pronouns and it doesn't have a cute little "opportunities for women" section like other fields do.

 What it does have is a section for factory work where women are subject to some unique rules: